Kitware/minerva/vagrant.md

 The username/password for the Minerva and Girder admin user are `girder`/`letmein`.
 These can be changed in the `ansible/site.yml` file.

-## Setting a specific version of Girder, Romanesco, or Minerva
+## Setting a specific version of Girder or Minerva

-Girder and Romanesco versions can be set using the files `.girder-version` and `.romanesco-version` respectively.
+Girder version can be set using the file `.girder-version`.

 The Minerva version is taken from the current git revision on your host, e.g., if you have your host Minerva repo on git branch `foo_la_la`, then the VM will be provisioned with Minerva branch `foo_la_la`, as that branch currently